r3duc3/splash_maker/README.md

 ### Requirements
 - ffmpeg
-- 2 image for bootlogo and fastboot
+- 2 images for bootlogo and fastboot
 - your phone LOL

 ### How to Use